kawaremu/django-blog/README.md

 ### Accessibility to the admin

-If we run our local server by going to `http://127.0.0.1:8000/admin/``adress, we will notice that the Post table is not visible.
+If we run our local server by going to `'http://127.0.0.1:8000/admin/'` adress, we will notice that the Post table is not visible.

 To do that, we need to modify our `admin.py` file belonging to the blog app folder by adding :